Fire & Flower Holdings Corp. (FAF.TO) (TSE:FAF) Shares Up 2.7%

 Fire & Flower Holdings Corp.
-(FAF.TO) (TSE:FAF) last issued its quarterly earnings results on Monday, September 14th.
-The company reported C($0.07) earnings per share for the quarter, missing analysts’ consensus estimates of C($0.04) by C($0.03).
-The company had revenue of C$28.59 million for the quarter, compared to analyst estimates of C$24.20 million.
-On average, equities research analysts expect that Fire & Flower Holdings Corp. will post -0.03 earnings per share for the current fiscal year.
+(FAF.TO) (TSE:FAF) last issued its earnings results on Monday, September 14th.
+The company reported C($0.07) EPS for the quarter, missing the consensus estimate of C($0.04) by C($0.03).
+The business had revenue of C$28.59 million for the quarter, compared to the consensus estimate of C$24.20 million.
+As a group, research analysts forecast that Fire & Flower Holdings Corp. will post -0.03 earnings per share for the current year.

 Fire & Flower Holdings Corp., through its subsidiary, Fire & Flower Inc, operates as an independent retailer that offers cannabis products and accessories to the adult-use market in Alberta and Saskatchewan.
 It also provides brand licensing and consulting services to licensed cannabis retail stores in Ontario.